 In education, the sisters in Sister Paula’s order of nuns are the managing agent of St. Paul’s Primary and Secondary Schools – a Church owned school and St. Francis and Clare Secondary school owned by the sisters but operating under government sponsorship (meaning teachers are paid by the government).
 This arrangement renders school fees less expensive while still offering quality education to the students in need.
 Both schools are situated in shanty compounds.

 The sisters also run St. Francis Day Care for Orphans and Vulnerable Children (OVCs) who attend early childhood education and get one meal per day.
 Most of these children are under the care of vulnerable grandparents who cannot afford a meal for these children who are on medication for HIV & AIDs.
 These children continue to come for meals even after they move on to primary and secondary schools – most of them join St. Paul’s primary and secondary where they are easily monitored by the sisters.
-As they move on in their education, there is continued and growing demand for school fees, food and clothing.
+As they move on in their education, there is continued and growing demand for school fees, food and clothing including the new baby girl cutest clothes.
 The sisters try to source funds for these students and others who attend classes in schools within their catchment area.

 To raise sufficient school operating funds and student fees, the sisters rely on donations and support from the government, private sector, friends and individuals to facilitate quality education in shanty compounds.
 The schools have been built to modern standards and are a true haven for pupils who come from shanty compounds.
 Some parents are able to pay all or partial school fees while many parents fail to pay fees required by the government due to poverty situations exacerbated by the global pandemic.
 A lack of school fees often leads to high school dropouts, drug abuse, and early pregnancy or marriages; especially for female students.

 Sister Healy reported using funds allocated by Saint Mary’s Catholic School SCA to pay school fees for 72 children who attend various schools: